 Diseases That Are Common in Cats

 If you’ve ever served as the caretaker of a cat, you know there’s a litany of conditions that can affect the health of your feline friends.
 Cats, even those that are usually confined to the home, can be stricken with many conditions that can leave them miserable.
 Some of the conditions are highly contagious and can be harmful to other felines who share the same space.
 Other conditions stem from biomechanical issues that result in compromised bodily systems.
-In any event, when your companion begins to feel under the weather, it’s important to get professional assistance, even if it means a trip to an emergency vet care clinic.
+In any event, when your companion begins to feel under the weather, it’s important to get professional assistance, even if it means a trip to an emergency animal clinic.

 When these common conditions strike suddenly, they can cause fright and panic for cat owners who are concerned about the well-being of their pets.
 That’s a reasonable response given the severity and life-threatening nature of many common cat illnesses.
-Many immediately turn to a emergency vet in Nocatee, FL, for answers and treatment.
+Many immediately turn to a emergency animal hospital in Nocatee, FL, for answers and treatment.
 Keep reading to learn more about some of the most common cat diseases that can cause strife for pets and their owners alike.

 Feline immunodeficiency virus (FIV) can be a devastating condition for cats that are exposed to it.
 FIV can be latent for years after contact with symptoms emerging long after the exposure occurred.
 By then, there could be severe damage to the cat’s immune system, making it susceptible to common, routine infections and illnesses.
 The disease will eventually become chronic and, unfortunately, fatal.
 However, with the right care, many felines with FIV live for many months or years before they succumb to the effects of the virus.